Frameworks

 Not adequate delivery.
 Not “meeting expectations.”
 A specific moment that the customer notices, feels, and could describe to someone else.

-- A personal note after the project is complete
+• A personal note after the project is complete

-- A follow-up email at two weeks with a specific observation about their progress
+• A follow-up email at two weeks with a specific observation about their progress

-- An extra deliverable they did not expect
+• An extra deliverable they didn't expect

-- A faster turnaround than promised
+• A faster turnaround than promised

 The moment must happen before the ask.
 If you ask for a referral after a merely adequate experience, you get polite silence.
 If you ask after a moment that made the customer feel valued, you get enthusiastic introductions.

 At Startup Burgenland, I tracked which startups received the most referrals.
-The correlation was clear: it was not the companies with the best products.
+The correlation was clear: it wasn't the companies with the best products.
 It was the companies whose customers told specific stories about something that happened during the experience.
 One startup included a handwritten postcard with every delivery.
 Another sent a 90-second personalized video recap after each consulting session.
 Both received referrals at three to four times the rate of comparable businesses.

 Step 2: Ask (With a Specific Request)